roytang/blog/content/posts/2007/12/ptq-kuala-lumpur-3.md

 Wow.
 Not a good start.
 His deck was pretty good though &#8211; two Peppersmokes and two Tarfires kept me behind in the early game.

-Round 2: 2-0 win vs (don&#8217;t remember)
+Round 2: 2-0 win vs (don&'t remember)

 My opponent got a game loss for showing  up late.
 I won game two easily.

 Round 3: 0-2 loss vs Mono(?) white Kithkin

 Wow, this was one of those moments where I completely blew it.
 Impulsiveness made me throw away this game and I vow it will never EVER happen again.
 It was game one, I was dead to his next swing, but 3 of my guys were fliers and I drew into Final Revels.
 I quickly went for +2/+0 thinking I had enough damage to win the game.
 As he considered his options I realize the miscount and that he would live with 1 life, killing me the next turn with two Kithkin guys with no blockers.
 Oh man, what an idiot.
 I just saw the Final Revels topdeck and played it without thinking.
 NEVER AGAIN.
-I figure I&#8217;ll recover in game 2, but I draw no lands.
+I figure I&'ll recover in game 2, but I draw no lands.

 Sigh.
 1 and 2 after 3 rounds.
-I figure I&#8217;ll play until I get the 3rd loss, maybe win some packs.
+I figure I&'ll play until I get the 3rd loss, maybe win some packs.

 Round 4: 0-2 loss vs GWb.